xpert-ai/docs/en/ai/plugin/develop.md

 This document provides a detailed practical guide from a starter template to publishing a plugin.
 The sample project is based on an nx monorepo template (see directory structure below).
 Contents cover initialization, implementation, config schema, testing, building, publishing, and common troubleshooting.

+If your plugin appears as an application in Explore and initializes a private workspace with a published Assistant, also read [Application Initialization Configuration](/en/ai/plugin/application-config).
+Grant employee usage access separately through [Assistant group authorization](/en/ai/system/permissions/assistant-application-authorization).

 <Tip>
 **Plugin development template**
 git clone https://github.com/xpert-ai/xpert-plugins-starter